AABearBots/First-Closed-Doors-Competition/README.md

 And so it goes.
 The last link in the chain usually comes in the form of trading algobots using data from indicator algobots, as that is the ultimate purpose of the whole algobots ecosystem: to provide trading algobots with quality preprocessed data they can use to make the best possible trading decisions.

 Let's take a look at [Artudito]( https://github.com/AAMasters/AAArtudito-Trading-Bot), for instance.
-Artudito –a t-gobot— uses candles and volumes from Olivia and regression curves from [Gauss]() to make trading decisions.
+Artudito –a t-gobot– uses candles and volumes from Olivia and regression curves from [Gauss]() to make trading decisions.
 Of course, the main goal of a t-gobot like Artudito is to perform profitable trading.
 However, notice that trading algobots too have outputs, and thus offer products that are consumable by others.
 Trading bots output three different products: Live Trading History, Backtest Trading History and Competition Trading History.
 Those datasets are available for others to consume.
 For instance, the AAWeb application uses those datasets to show t-gobots activities on a visual environment resembling typical candlestick charts so that anyone can dive in and analyze what algobots are doing.

 ### About Plotters

-Plotters are —too— JavaScript programs created by Algobot Teams.
+Plotters are –too–JavaScript programs created by Algobot Teams.
 They serve the purpose of creating a visual representation of datasets so that people can easily interpret the data.
 For instance, [Plotters-Candles-Volumes]( https://github.com/AAMasters/Plotters-Candles-Volumes) creates the visual representation of candlesticks and volume graphs.

 Algobots are usually associated to plotters in order for the AAWeb app to be able to plot the corresponding datasets.
 For instance, trading algobots use [Plotters-Trading]( https://github.com/AAMasters/Plotters-Trading).